Whether you live in QLD, SA, WA, NSW, Victoria or anywhere else in Australia, this article will outline how to become a teacher aide.

 So you want to become a teacher aide but are not sure of exactly how to go about it?
-This article explains everything you need to know in order to become a teacher aide in Australia.
-Follow these simple yet effective steps to maximise your chances of becoming a teacher aide and finding a job in your ideal school.
+This article explains everything you need to know in order to become a teacher aide whether you are in WA, SA, NSW, Victoria, Queensland, the NT, the ACT or Tasmania - anywhere in Australia in fact.
+Follow these simple steps to maximise your chances of becoming a teacher aide in your ideal school.

 Step 1: Write down your goals